 The most important step is to marinate (brine) the chicken thighs in buttermilk for at least one hour or up to 24 hours.
 This process helps the buttermilk soak into the chicken and tenderize it.
 I like to add paprika, salt, and pepper to the mixture for additional flavor.

 Most packaged chicken thighs come rolled into a circular shape.
-Make sure you unfold the chicken so all surface area is covered.
-This will also help when it comes to even fry.
-Once chicken thighs have marinated, we will dredge in flour and spices before deep frying.
+Make sure you unfold the chicken so all surface area is completely covered.
+This will also help when it comes to evenly frying.
+Once chicken thighs have finished marinating, dredge in flour and spices and then deep fry.

 Deep Frying Chicken Thighs

-I like to use a smaller pot with just enough oil to fully submerge the chicken, eliminating the need to flip halfway through.
-Let rest for 10 minutes before serving and always ensure the internal chicken temperature is at least 165°F. Canola, vegetable, or peanut oil are best for frying chicken.
+I like to use a smaller pot with just enough oil to fully submerge the chicken, eliminating the need to flip halfway through while also conserving oil.
+Let chicken rest for 10 minutes before serving and always ensure the internal chicken temperature is at least 165°F. Canola, vegetable, or peanut oil are best for frying chicken.